amsee01/ZeroWallet/README.md

 ## Conclusion and Future Possibilities
 Hopefully, this tutorial was able to demonstrate the construction and working of a mechanism to use low entropy passwords to secure private keys.
 As the code demonstrates, the server stores no information that can be used to derive the private key — and in the absence of the user’s passwords, a malicious server would have a very difficult time cracking the two passwords needed to unlock the account.

-There are a few aspects of this project I feel could be improved.
+There are a few aspects of this protocol I feel could be improved.
 In this tutorial, I used SHA-256 hashes, which are now brute-forced easily with the help of Hardware ASICs.
 Instead, a slower hashing algorithm like BCrypt should be used to slow down the attacker's brute force.

-The project, in its current implementation, does not take care of multiple users with the same user name.
+The protocol, in its current implementation, does not take care of multiple users with the same user name.
 One idea to overcome this is the use of email-based authentication during the registration process to ensure that multiple people cannot use the service with the same user name/email address.

 Rekeying is an interesting avenue to explore.
 Currently, the user has no way to alter the private key attached to their account without changing their passwords.
 The service could benefit from the ability to be able to rekey the private key associated with a particular username-password combination.

 The reason for two passwords is to improve security; it adds extra entropy to work with.
 If there was a way to eliminate the second password by somehow limiting the ability of the server to simulate client interactions, the system’s user-friendliness would be increased significantly.

 ## Acknowledgements
-This project would not have been possible without the kind support of [Andrew Miller](https://github.com/amiller "Andrew Miller"), Asst.
+This protocol would not have been possible without the kind support of [Andrew Miller](https://github.com/amiller "Andrew Miller"), Asst.
 Professor at University of Illinois, Urbana Champaign.
 Thank you for helping me expore ZKPs and Zk-SNARKs.
 Most of all, thank you for allowing me to research under you in the summer of 2019.

-Much of the inspiration for this project came from the [OPAQUE protocol](https://eprint.iacr.org/2018/163.pdf "OPAQUE protocol").
+Much of the inspiration for this protocol came from the [OPAQUE protocol](https://eprint.iacr.org/2018/163.pdf "OPAQUE protocol").
 I think it is one of the most powerful yet ignored protocols for password authentication.
 Kudos to the author for the thought put in to the design of this protocol.

 Thanks to [Ye Zhang of Peking University](https://github.com/SilverPoker "Ye Zhang of Peking University") for simplifying SNARKs for me, and helping me out with the Elliptic Curve Cryptography.

 ## Contact
-If you have any questions regarding this project, you can reach me at amanladia1@gmail.com.
+If you have any questions regarding this protocol, you can reach me at amanladia1@gmail.com.
 Would appreciate if you visited [amanladia.com](http://amanladia.com "amanladia.com"), and emailed me any projects/opportunities that could benefit from my support!